coryrylan/reusable-ui-component-api-guide/README.md

 - 🏁 Performance: details of impact to performance
 - 📘 Tip: details on reasoning or rationale for guidance
 - 🎓 Learn: resources to learn more

-## Terminology

-- `Component`: Web Component defined via `Custom Elements API`
-- `Framework Component`: Component defined as part of a consuming application
-- `Pattern`: A combination of Web Components to create new UI without introducing new components to the library
-- `Users`: Consumers or users of the Web Component library

 ## Topics